AnimusUNO/installer/docs/reference/flask_chat_bridge_architecture.md

-# Flask Chat Bridge Architecture - Sanctum Integration
+# Flask Chat Bridge Architecture - Animus Integration

 ## Overview

 This document outlines the recommended approach for implementing a Flask-based chat bridge to replace the PHP web chat plugin architecture.
-The Flask bridge will provide a lightweight, Python-native solution that integrates seamlessly with the existing Sanctum control system while maintaining clean separation between the chat interface and control interface.
+The Flask bridge will provide a lightweight, Python-native solution that integrates seamlessly with the existing Animus control system while maintaining clean separation between the chat interface and control interface.

 ---